Leander-Pornea/next-starter/README.md

-This is my personal [Next.js](https://nextjs.org) starter template—it comes with my personal preference libraries and components.
+This is my personal [Next.js](https://nextjs.org) starter template—it comes with my preferred libraries and components.

 ## Features and Packages